ZFITTER 1985-2013: Real corrections, mostly due to QED

 We tried the approach, and calculated the complete one-loop QED corrections for the total cross-section and the forward-backward asymmetry around the $Z$ resonance without a cut.
-The results for initial state radiation, final state radiation and the initial final state interferences were rather compact and looked explicitly reasonably behaving.\footnote{In fact, it took us nearly half a year of heavy fighting with SCHOONSCHIP, because we did not agree, at the $Z$ boson peak, with the numerics of the Monte-Carlo program MUSTRAAL \cite{Berends:1982ie,Berends:1983mi}.
+The results for initial state radiation, final state radiation and the initial final state interferences were rather compact and looked explicitly reasonably behaving.\footnote{In fact, it took us nearly half a year of heavy fighting with SCHOONSCHIP in 1987, because we did not agree, at the $Z$ boson peak, with the numerics of the Monte-Carlo program MUSTRAAL \cite{Berends:1982ie,Berends:1983mi}.
 The MUSTRAAL was available via CPC, and we could run it at Dubna.
 The mistake was, as often, trivial, but influential.
 The final 5 digits agreement convinced us that our Breit-Wigner treatment makes sense and is operational.} The results were published as preprint in \cite{Bardin:1987hv} and refined a bit in \cite{Bardin:1988ze}.
 The paper could not be published in Nuclear Physics B because the referee found it not close enough to the experimental set-up.
 Nevertheless, it is a nice piece of work and served for many years as an important numerical etalon for precision comparisons.
+Note added in May 2014: Such a careful comparison of the analytical predictions from \cite{Bardin:1987hv,Bardin:1988ze} with those from the Monte Carlo generator MUSTRAAL \cite{Berends:1980yz,Berends:1982ie,Berends:1983mi} was performed in 1988 at CERN \cite{delphi:88-67-phys-30}.

 As a by-product, we understood that one may calculate the photonic corrections to the initial-final state interference of the $\gamma Z$ interference as the arithmetical means of the corrections to the $ZZ$ and $\gamma\gamma$ initial-final state interferences: \bea R_{ini-fin}(Z, Z_2) &=& \frac{1}{2}\left[R_{ini-fin}(Z,Z) + R_{ini-fin}(Z_2, Z_2)\right],~~~Z_2 = \gamma. \eea Here, $Z_2$ is a second vector boson.
 For a proof see reference \cite{Riemann:1988gy}.
 This is not of utmost importance here.
 When we later studied QED corrections for $Z,Z'$ production with a heavy $Z'$ boson, then we had the newly appearing initial-final state part of the $Z Z'$ interference at the disposal without a new calculation \cite{Leike:1989ah,Leike:1990zp,Djouadi:1991sx,Adriani:1993ca,RIEMANNsabine:1994}.